 For this job, you’ll need strong photography skills, underwater photography equipment as well as lots of diving experience.
 Completing various PADI courses will also help you to become more confident in the water and increase the depths you can dive to.

 Public safety diving refers to the underwater work carried out by authorities such as the police or search and rescue teams.

-Often, this type of diving will require you to carry out underwater searches in very poor visibility, gruelling conditions, or in areas where recreational divers wouldn’t normally go.
+Often, this type of diving will require you to carry out underwater searches in very poor visibility, gruelling conditions or in areas where recreational divers wouldn’t normally be able to go.

-This exciting field does however require special training.
-You may need to complete extra PADI courses such as the Public Safety Diver Specialty, which will equip you with the foundational skills you’ll need on the job as a public safety officer.
-You may also need to be trained as a first responder, such as a police officer or a firefighter.
+This exciting field requires special training.
+You’ll need to complete extra PADI courses – such as the PADI Public Safety Diver Specialty – and you’ll need to be trained as a first responder, such as a police officer or a firefighter.